sigsum/sigsum/doc/design.md

 transparent logging pattern.
 Past use-cases that wanted to piggy-back on an existing reliable log ecosystem fit well into our scope [\[BinTrans\]](https://wiki.mozilla.org/Security/Binary_Transparency).

-We also want the design to be easy from the perspective of log operations and deployment in constrained environments.
-This includes considerations such as idiot-proof parsing, protection against log spam and poisoning, and a well-defined gossip protocol without any complex auditing logic.
+We also want the design to be easy from many different perspectives, for example log operations and verification in constrained environments.
+This includes considerations such as simple parsing, protection against log spam and poisoning, and a well-defined gossip protocol without any complex auditing logic.

 ### 1.2 - Abstract setting